justmirr/justmirr/README.md

 <h1 align="center">Hi 👋, I'm Mir Mozin</h1>
-<h3 align="center">I am Computer Science graduate skilled in HTML, CSS, JavaScript, React, Python, and C, with a flair for UI design.</h3>
+<h3 align="center">I am a Computer Science graduate skilled in CSS, JavaScript, React, Python, and C, with a flair for Linux and Terraform.</h3>

 - 🔭 I’m currently working as a Technical Intern at **Translab Technologies Pvt.
 Ltd.**